 Observing different analysis results between SonarQube/SonarCloud and SonarLint can have different causes.

 Due to extensive resource requirements, taint vulnerability and some advanced bug detection rules are ignored by SonarLint.
 Please check the analyzer (PMD, Checkstyle, ESLint, PyLint, …).
 SonarLint will only run rules from SonarSource analyzers including custom rules extending SonarSource analyzers.
 Third-party analyzers usually have their own IDE integration, so we have no plan to run them in SonarLint.

 Test files can be defined on the server or in the IDE and when running in Connected Mode, these test sources will be used by SonarLint.
 Each SonarLint flavor has its own way of detecting which file is considered a test file; in SonarLint for IntelliJ, you must define your test files as a Test Sources Root.
 To define test files on the server, please see the Analysis scope page to set the scope of your analysis.

-Due to extensive resource requirements, taint vulneralbilitiy and some advanced bug detection rules are ignored by SonarLint.
+Due to extensive resource requirements, taint vulnerabilities and some advanced bug detection rules are ignored by SonarLint.
 Please check the SonarLint roadmap for a list of features and enhancements on the horizon.

-For example, in IntelliJ, there is no incremental compilation of the .class files found in the compiler output folder; these are only produced or refreshed when the project is built.
+In IntelliJ, there is no incremental compilation of the .class files found in the compiler output folder; these are only produced or refreshed when the project is built.
 The workaround is to simply build your project with the green hammer (when using IntelliJ) in the top-right toolbar.
-The project should be building on a regular basic to keep the compiled files up-to-date and overcome this known limitation.
+The project should be built on a regular basis to keep the compiled files up-to-date and overcome this known limitation.